The Attention Revolution: Our Obligation is to Establish a Deeper Respect for Consumer’s Time & Attention

 VSCO CEO Joel Flory shared with Business Insider that the initial premise behind Grid, “was that the social currency wasn’t likes or comments or popularity, but curation, quality content, and people being inspired by others.”

-We, as marketers, can use emerging technologies without ceding control to the machines.
+As marketers, we can create incredible experiences without ceding control to the machines and giving in to our worst tendencies.
+It’s not only what consumers want, but it is also our moral responsibility.
 We have the ability to shift the role AI plays from that of an “enabler,” incentivizing us with any means to stay engaged for a few seconds longer (regardless if it’s “true” or “good” for us), to that of a “trainer” that helps us practice good behavior online.

 Learn more about The Attention Revolution, Privacy Matters, and Empathy Economics, as part of our 2020 global theme: HUMAN.X and help us establish a human-first, experience-driven approach to digital marketing.
-Read the official announcement here and secure your early-bird discount today to save 40% on your full-conference pass.
+Read the official announcement here and secure your early-bird discount today to save 10% on your full-conference pass to #SMWNYC (May 5-7, 2020).

 Write for Us